TREND ANALYSIS REPORT

 NYU School of Continuing and Professional Studies (NYU-SCPS)

-Most corporate and contract rates are negotiated during September through December, but based upon preliminary discussions, it is clear that there are very different buyer and seller expectations.
-Corporate and contract rates represent almost 20 percent of occupied room nights and almost 30 percent of U.S. lodging industry revenue.
+Most corporate and contract rate negotiations for 2014 will begin during September and continue into December.
+Corporate and contract rates represent almost 20 percent of occupied U.S. room nights and almost 30 percent of U.S. lodging industry revenue.

-The difference between buyer and seller expectations for corporate and contract rates for 2012 is as far apart as ever before – even more than last year.
+Again this year it appears the difference between buyer and seller expectations for corporate and contract rates for 2014 is large.

-The emerging hotel executive consensus outlook for 2012 is for corporate contract rates to increase by a national average of 6.0 to 8.0 percent or more, but many corporate travel managers are planning for increases of 3.0 to 5.0 percent.
+The emerging seller outlook for 2014 is for corporate contract rates to increase by a national average of 6.5 to 7.5 percent or more, but many corporate travel managers are planning for increases of 4.0 to 5.0 percent.

-One response of buyers to higher rates is to reallocate the portfolio of contract rate hotels to include more upscale, select service and limited service hotels in place of luxury and upper upscale hotels, for example.
+A trend that is continuing is for buyers to reallocate the portfolio of contract rate hotels to include more upscale, select service, and limited service hotels in place of luxury and upper upscale hotels.

 These estimates are based on selected interviews with industry executives and corporate travel executives, analysis of industry financial data, press releases, and information available on hotel and brand websites.